lodinukal/surge/README.md

 ## gpu

 Based around the wrbgpu api but cutting out a lot of the C compatibility.
-Currently only planned for d3d11, vulkan and maybe metal backends.
+Currently only planned for d3d12 and maybe vk and metal backends.

-### D3D11
+### D3D12

 - [X] PhysicalDevice
 - [ ] BindGroup
 - [ ] BindGroupLayout
 - [X] Buffer
-- [ ] CommandBuffer
+- [X] CommandBuffer
 - [ ] CommandEncoder
 - [ ] ComputePassEncoder
 - [ ] ComputePipeline